FredChamp/ReadTheDocTest/SAD/SDM-SAD-Thread.rst

 Services
 ~~~~~~~~

-The service architecture allows to write a thread-safe service by
+The service architecture allows the writing of a thread-safe service by
-avoiding the requirement of explicit synchronisation.
+avoiding the requirement of explicit synchronization.
 Each service has an associated
 worker in which service methods are intended to be executed.

 Specifically, all inherited ``IService`` methods (``start``, ``stop``,